mhamilt/Audio-Unit-V3-Templates/README.md

 ## AudioUnitV3TemplateWithParameters
 Exactly as it says, this is a template that includes a GUI slider object and a gain parameter.
-Adding in more should be a simple case of replicating the process of intiating and single parameter.
+Adding in more should be a simple case of replicating the process of initiating and single parameter.
 There are some extra classes to pay attention to in this template

 #### templateAUfxWithParametersAudioUnit.mm